 - Even if you’re not into antiquities, you might want to get a ticket just to see inside the Neue Burg

-- Note that almost all information is provided in English and German, and there is an audioguide.
+- Note that almost all information is provided in English and German, and an audioguide is available.
 The entrance area has coin-operated lockers

 - You only need a few minutes to browse the Ephesos collection, unless you want to examine objects or information displays in detail

 - The main building of the Kunsthistorisches Museum also has a Roman and Greek section.
-I’m particularly fond of how they designed the galleries, there (gorgeous lighting).
-Look out for the Gemma Augustea, in particular: a large engraved cameo made of onyx set in gold
+(I’m particularly fond of how they designed the galleries with the gorgeous lighting.
+Look out for the Gemma Augustea, in particular: a large engraved cameo made of onyx set in gold.)

 How to get to the Ephesos Museum